-This gluten free monkey bread is soft, buttery, and full of sweet brown sugar cinnamon flavor in every bite.
-It is a decadent pastry-like dish that can be enjoyed with breakfast or as a dessert!
+This gluten-free monkey bread is soft, buttery, and full of sweet brown sugar cinnamon flavor in every bite.
+It is a decadent dessert-like dish that can be enjoyed with breakfast, brunch, or dessert!
+This recipe has easy step-by-step photos and directions to walk you through every step of making this delicious recipe!

-This homemade gluten free monkey bread recipe has been a work in progress for over a year.
-It has taken me that long to make it perfect.
-Gluten free dough behaves differently from regular dough, and every gluten free flour blend behaves slightly differently.
+This homemade gluten-free monkey bread recipe has been a work in progress for over a year.
+It has taken me that long to perfect it.
+Every fluffy, sweet bite is better than the first!
+It is the perfect addition to breakfast or brunch.

-2. It is fun to pull apart and eat with your fingers.
+• It is fun to pull apart and eat with your fingers!

-3. As I used, you can bake it in any pan, from a bundt pan or a loaf pan to an angel food cake pan.
+• You can bake it in any pan, from a bundt pan or a loaf pan to an angel food cake pan.
+You don’t need any fancy baking pans!

 Photos of the monkey bread ingredients.